How to set up a PT company in Indonesia? [Updated 2024]

 A PT (Perseroan Terbatas) enterprise is a type of limited liability company in Indonesia

-In order to know how to set up a pt company in Indonesia, you have to understand the types of Perseroan Terbatas (PT) company.
-In Indonesia, there are several types of Perseroan Terbatas (PTs), each with its own characteristics.
+To know how to set up a PT company in Indonesia, you have to understand the types of Perseroan Terbatas (PT) companies.
+In Indonesia, there are several types of Perseroan Terbatas (PTs), each with its characteristics.

 Opened PT